 - ¼ Cup Dried Ground Ginger (the spice)

 - 10 Drops Eucalyptus Oil

 - 10 Drops Tea Tree Oil

-Give the water a swish with your hand to fully incorporate any ingredients into the bathwater.
-Then get in and soak 10-20 minutes.
+Mix the essential oils with the coconut oil in a bowl.
+Then give the water a swish with your hand to fully incorporate all of the oils and other ingredients into the bathwater.
+Get in and soak 10-20 minutes.

 Do This After A Detox Bath